lucianopereira86/NodeJS-Heroku/README.md

 ### NodeJS

 Create a new folder in your PC to contain your NodeJS web API.
-Create a _package.json_ file by running this command in a terminal:
+By running this command in a terminal, create a _package.json_ file:

 ```console
 npm init